selfcustody/krux/docs/getting-started/installing/from-gui.en.md

 #### Windows
 On Windows, you'll be faced with a blue window saying "Windows protected your PC".
-This occurs because we don't have a [code signing certificate](https://signmycode.com/resources/how-to-sign-an-exe-or-windows-application), Click on "More information" and then "Execute anyway".
+This occurs because we don't have a [code signing certificate](https://signmycode.com/resources/how-to-sign-an-exe-or-windows-application), Click on "More info" and allow the execution.
 Follow the installer's instructions to complete the installation.

 > 🛡️  TIP: If you followed the steps presented in [authenticity](#authenticity), you already have the assurance that the software is from a verified and genuine software publisher